MooersLab/pymolsnips/README.md

 Modes are states of Emacs where a subset of commands are available.
 Modes avoid clashes due to functions of the same name in different packages.
 They are analogous to scopes in other text editors.
-Example, there is a python-mode for working with python script files.
+For example, there is a python-mode for working with Python script files.

 Some modes are multilingual and have many additional non-editing functions like org-mode.
 Org-mode was originally designed to be a planning and outlining tool, but it has been extended to support literate programming.
-Org-mode is large package that in of itself has over 100 add-on pages.
+Org-mode is a large package that in of itself has over 100 add-on packages.
 For example, the org-ref package greatly eases the retrieval of pdfs, and the creation of bibtex libraries.
-The latter is done in an automated fashion by using the metadata in the pdf file.
+The latter is done in an automated fashion by using the metadata in the pdf files.

 The .emacs.d configuration directory is a hidden directory in the home directory.